ghost171/crawler/README.md

     git clone https://github.com/ghost171/crawler

+## How to execute this program:

+    python3 crawl1.py

 ## What do this program?
 This program contains two lines of purpouses:
 1) Find the current site from the start site and print the biggest site on the path, and count of sites that we have visited.